cortex-js/cortexjs.io/src/_pages/mathlive-guide-fill-in-the-blank.md

 This feature is called **"fill-in-the-blank"**.

-It's often used to prompt a student to provide an answer to a quizz by filling in portions of a formula.
+It's often used to prompt a student to provide an answer to a quiz by filling in portions of a formula.

 The first argument of the `\placeholder` command, i.e. `[answer]` in the